 This year, Congress began laying the foundation for the reauthorization of a new farm bill.
-Current legislation, The Agriculture Act of 2014 (P.L.
-113-79), expires in 2018.
+Current legislation, the Agriculture Act of 2014 (P.L.
+113-79), expires at the end of FY 2018.
 NACo has already testified before the U.S. House Agriculture Committee in preparatory hearings and continues to work with members of the committee on preserving county priorities in draft language.

 Urge your members of congress to support county priorities throughout the development of the next farm bill.
 Programs throughout the U.S. Department of Agriculture (USDA) help counties make critical investments in infrastructure, workforce and economic development, nutrition and conservation for some of our nation’s most underserved communities.
 Preserving these programs is vital to the strength and stability of our local and national economy.

-The 2014 Farm Bill was a large piece of legislation which authorized a broad range of programs that are critical to counties.
+The 2014 Farm Bill was a major piece of legislation that authorized a broad range of programs that are critical to counties.
 The legislation contains programs that assist counties in rural development efforts, nutrition assistance programs, conservation initiatives, renewable energy deployment, support for new farmers/ranchers, and business development initiatives.
 All titles of the farm bill are important to the vitality of our nation.

 In June of 2013, the U.S. Senate passed the Agriculture Reform, Food and Jobs Act of 2013 (S. 954) with broad bipartisan support by a vote of 66-27.
 The U.S. House of Representatives, however, failed to pass their long-term farm bill – The Federal Agriculture Reform and Risk Management Act of 2013 (H.R.
 1947) – due to disagreements over funding levels for the Supplemental Nutritional Assistance Program (SNAP), formerly known as food stamps.

-NACo championed the 2014 Farm Bill as it contains several critical county priorities including FY 2014 Payment In Lieu of Taxes (PILT) program funding that provides counties with payments to offset forgone tax revenue due to the presence of tax-exempt federal land within their boundaries, reauthorizing vital programs within the rural development title, and protecting county authority over forest roads.
+NACo championed the 2014 Farm Bill as it contained several critical county priorities including FY 2014 Payment In Lieu of Taxes (PILT) program funding that provides counties with payments to offset forgone tax revenue due to the presence of tax-exempt federal land within their boundaries, reauthorizing vital programs within the rural development title, and protecting county authority over forest roads.

 - $150 million for the Water and Waste Water Program: Rural Water and Wastewater Programs help counties fund and finance critical water infrastructure and provide access to affordable and clean water to rural communities.